futazuka/futazuka.github.io/wiki/procedure_for_user.md

 1. Go to the template repository page (https://github.com/sigma-users/personal-website-template)
 2. Click the "Fork" button in the top right
-3. Change the repository name if needed (e.g., `yourusername.github.io`)
+3. The repository name must be changed to your user name (`yourusername.github.io`)
 4. Click the "Create Fork" button to complete the process

-> **Tip**: If you want to publish it as a user site, naming the repository `yourgithubusername.github.io` is recommended.
+> **Tip**: If you want to publish it as a user site, you must name the repository `yourgithubusername.github.io` .

 ## 2. Change repository settings